TsedeyT/api-search/README.md

 ### `.env` holds the api-key

-You need to add your the apy-key in the place of XXXXXXXXXXXXX in the file .env (which is located in the root directory)
+You need to add your the api-key in the place of XXXXXXXXXXXXX in the file .env (which is located in the root directory)

 REACT_APP_KEY=XXXXXXXXXXXXX